kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

 ## Arctic World archive

-Digitized cultural and historical records, from mexico, brazil, and norway
+Digitized cultural and historical records, from mexico, brazil, and norway.
+S